 6. Environmental liability: An assurance that there are no pending obligations relating to environmental issues.

 7. State of the documents: A statement that any and all supplied trading documents are accurate and complete.

 Benefits of Reps and Warranties

-1. Disclosure of the prospect business
+1. Provide disclosure of the seller’s business